Exact black holes and black branes with bumpy horizons supported by superfluid pions: Introduction

 Nevertheless, black objects with non-constant local curvature, such as black bottles \cite{Chen:2016rjt}, spindle black holes \cite{Ferrero:2020twa,Ferrero:2020laf,Giri:2021xta,Boido:2022mbe}, or bumpy black holes \cite{Novikov:1992gow,Collins:2004ex,Johannsen:2011dh,Vigeland:2011ji,Emparan:2014pra,Dubovsky:2007zi}, usually require additional ingredients to circumvent the theorems of GR, such as the coupling with exotic matter fields to obtain a hair that can locally deform the event horizon \cite{Hristov:2023rel,Suh:2023xse,Farhangkhah:2014zka}.
 Even with the addition of exotic ingredients, the stability of these types of configurations is not guaranteed.

 A fundamental question therefore remains open: can bumpy horizons be supported in \(3+1\) dimensions by a realistic matter field?
 This question is extremely relevant, for instance, in the analysis of the exterior gravitational field of compact objects with superfluid vortices piercing the external surface from the inside.
-Here, we answer this question in the affirmative.
-We consider GR with a cosmological constant coupled to a non-linear sigma model describing the low-energy dynamics of pions.
+The evidence presented here confirms this to be the case.
+We consider GR with a cosmological constant coupled to a non-linear sigma model (NLSM) describing the low-energy dynamics of pions.
 Using an Ansatz for superfluid pion multi-vortices \cite{Canfora:2024mkp}, the gravitational back reaction reduces to a Liouville equation with a smooth source that can be solved analytically.
 The matter content represents the pions superfluid, with the phase postulated by Feynman and Onsager \cite{onsager1949,feynman1955}.
 The resulting horizons are protected by an integer topological charge, the vorticity, which stabilizes the bumps against gravitational stretching.

 From the holographic viewpoint, bumpy black branes provide a natural realization of translational symmetry breaking in hydrodynamics and offer a concrete realization of the mechanisms underlying entropy production and viscosity bounds \cite{Hartnoll:2016tri,Kovtun:2004de}.